 The “2008” repeaters we’re having issues with are about 5 years old, and if I tap on a different rack 6 feet away, I can hear it in the repeater receive audio.
 That was only after I unplugged the fan.
-3 of the 5 repeaters had microphonics.
+Three of the five EF Johnson 800 MHz NPSPAC repeaters had microphonics.

 I fixed two microphonic repeaters on-site by

 - complete teardown

 - scrub off all mating surfaces (where ground pads meet chassis)

 - blowoff any filings

 - apply antioxidant.